n3wt0n/AzureDevOpsToGitHubRepoMigrator/ACI/README.md

 > For instruction on how to generate a PAT in GitHub, take a look at the [official documentation here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token)

 > Please note that the Destination Repo ___must be empty and not be initialized___.

+If you decide to use the external volume on __Azure Files__, you also need:

+- Azure File Share Name
+- Azure Storage Account Name
+- Azure Storage Account Key